 The organizational entity designated by law to have the lead responsibility for developing transportation plans and programs for urbanized areas of 50,000 or more in population.
 MPOs are established by agreement of the Governor and units of general purpose local government that together represent 75 percent of the affected population of an urbanized area.
-Lane Council of Governments is the MPO for the Eugene-Springfield metropolitan area.
+Lane Council of Governments is the MPO for the Eugene-Springfield metropolitan area (referred to in this Plan as CLMPO or Central Lane MPO).